FOR IMMEDIATE RELEASE –

 At the event, AzDAC honored several community members who have supported and advanced the mission of the ADA.
 Award recipients included: Valley Metro and Metro Light Rail for including passengers with disabilities in their light rail design plans; Ken Jacuzzi, Director of the recently-closed Arizona Office for Americans with Disabilities; and Senators Karen Allen and John Huppenthal, and the House Democratic Leadership (Representatives David Lujan, Krysten Sinema, and Chad Campbell) who have been relentless in efforts to educate citizens and engage key stakeholders in the state budget proposals.

 The program also includes uplifting speeches and information about the current state of Arizona’s ADA Amendment Act.

 Sun Sounds of Arizona’s broadcast is available online at sunsounds.org/listen and on HD radio at 91.5, channel 3.
 This program will pre-empt the regularly scheduled Sunday programs Special Features and Disability News.

 For additional information about this release contact:

 Marketing Coordinator, Sun Sounds of Arizona

 2323 W. 14th St., Tempe, AZ 85281-6950

 About Sun Sounds of Arizona

 Sun Sounds of Arizona, established in 1979, is a radio reading and information access service for people who cannot read print due to a disability.
-A community outreach of Rio Salado College’s Division of Public Service, Sun Sounds and 500 volunteers across the state provide information access free of charge, 24 hours a day, 7 days a week using special radios, designated cable systems, telephone and the internet.
+A community outreach service of Rio Salado College, Sun Sounds uses 500 volunteers across the state to provide information access free of charge, 24 hours a day, 7 days a week using special radios, designated cable systems, telephone and the internet.